 Today the popular press defines hedge funds as private investment pools of money that wealthy individuals, families, and institutions invest in to protect assets and to achieve rates of return above and in fact well beyond those offered by mutual funds or other investment opportunities.
-For the most part, the press is correct.
+For the most part, the press is correct with this part of its definition; however, the problems start when the press uses words like secretive, aggressive, and leverage to describe the actions of hedge fund managers.

 Where it errs is in defining the methodology as well as the concept of these private investment vehicles for sophisticated investors.

 More importantly, in light of recent industry changes and pending regulations, the hedge fund industry is going to be open to more and more investors.
-Investors with as little as \$50,000 can now access hedge funds and the minimum investment is going lower and lower.
-By the end of 2005 and early 2006, investors with as little as \$10,000 will be able to own hedge funds.
-The industry is becoming more and more mainstream as a direct result of traditional long-only managers' inability to put up consistent returns over a long period of time.
-Today retail investors have realized that they need to be both long and short the market just as Jones did 50-odd years ago.
+Investors with as little as \$50,000 can now access hedge funds either directly or through funds of funds and exchange traded funds.

+By the end of 2010, investors with as little as \$10,000 will be able to own hedge funds in their portfolios as new products are being created to give these folks a taste of Wall Street's forbidden fruit.
+The industry is becoming more and more mainstream as a direct result of traditional long-only managers' inability to put up consistent returns over a long period of time and the simple realization that markets don't always rise and therefore portfolios need to be hedged.
+Today, retail investors have realized that they need to be both long and short in the market just as Jones did more than 50-odd years ago.

-We'll discuss later the intricacies of how hedge funds operate as well as just who invests in them and why.
-The term "hedge fund" is like most things on Wall Street-it sounds tricky but once it is dissected it is quite easy to understand.
+The intricacies of how hedge funds operate as well as who invests in them and why will be discussed in later chapters of the book.
+The term "hedge fund" is like most things on Wall Street-it sounds tricky, but once it is dissected it is quite easy to understand.

-It is my belief from talking to colleagues, relatives, and friends of Jones that he had no intention of creating a difficult product.
-Rather, I believe he would have wanted the masses to understand his idea of the use of hedges to minimize risk and hoped that it would be employed more widely throughout the investing world.
+It is my belief from talking to colleagues, relatives, and friends of Jones that he had no intention of creating a product that was difficult or one that would have such a lasting effect on Wall Street and investors.

+Rather, I believe he would have wanted the masses to understand his idea of the use of hedged stock positions to minimize risk and would have hoped that it-the strategy-would be employed widely throughout the investing world.